Walter William Skeat: Life

 Skeat was born in London to architect William Skeat, of Perry Hill, Sydenham, later of Mount Street, Park Lane, City of Westminster, and his wife Sarah, daughter of Timothy Bluck.
 The Skeat family were a branch of an ancient Surrey family, and were resident in the parish of St George Hanover Square since the 1700s.
 He was educated at King's College School (Wimbledon), Highgate School, and Christ's College, Cambridge.
 He became a fellow at Christ's College in July 1860.

-In 1860, Skeat was ordained an Anglican deacon and married Bertha Clara.
+In 1860 Skeat was ordained an Anglican deacon and married Bertha Clara.
 In December 1860, he became a curate at East Dereham, where he served during 1861 and most of 1862.
 From 1862 to 1863, Skeat served as the curate at Godalming, Surrey.
 In October 1864, he returned to Cambridge University as a mathematics lecturer, a position he held until 1871.

 Skeat soon developed an interest in the history of the English language.
-In 1870, Skeat and Henry Bradshaw collaborated on an edition on Geoffrey Chaucer for the University of Oxford.
+In 1870, Skeat and Henry Bradshaw collaborated on an edition of Geoffrey Chaucer for the University of Oxford.
 However, the project fell through when Bradshaw failed to keep his commitment.
-In 1894, Skeat published a six-volume edition on Chaucer; a supplementary volume, Chaucerian Pieces, was published in 1897.
+In 1894, Skeat published a six-volume edition of Chaucer; a supplementary volume, Chaucerian Pieces, was published in 1897.

-In 1878, Skeat was elected the Elrington and Bosworth Professor of Anglo-Saxon at Cambridge.
+In 1878 Skeat was elected the Elrington and Bosworth Professor of Anglo-Saxon at Cambridge.
 He completed Mitchell Kemble's edition of the Anglo-Saxon Gospels, and did work both in Old English and the Gothic language.
 Skeat is best known for his work in Middle English, and for his standard editions of Chaucer and William Langland's Piers Plowman.

 Skeat was the founder and only president of the English Dialect Society from 1873 to 1896.
 The society's purpose was to collect materials for the publication of The English Dialect Dictionary.
 The society was dissolved in 1897.

 Skeat is buried at the Ascension Parish Burial Ground in Cambridge.

 Skeat's wife, Bertha Clara, born 6 February 1840, died 15 July 1924, is buried with him, as is a daughter Bertha Marian Skeat who was a writer and headmistress.
 His son was the anthropologist Walter William Skeat.
 His grandsons include the noted palaeographer T. C. Skeat and the stained glass painter Francis Skeat.

 Work

-Etymology, lexicography, and place-name studies
+Etymology, lexicography, and toponymic studies

 In pure philology, Skeat's principal achievement was his An Etymological Dictionary of the English Language (4 parts, 1879–1882; rev., and enlarged, 1910).
 While preparing the dictionary, he wrote hundreds of short articles on word origins for the London-based journal Notes and Queries.

 Skeat also coined the term ghost word and was a leading expert in this subject.
-Skeat was also a pioneer of place-name studies.
+Skeat was also a pioneer of toponymy.
 His major publications in this field include: